 Sometimes cancer is also classified based on other characteristics.

 Inflammatory breast cancer is an example.
 The name refers to the symptoms of the cancer rather than the affected tissue.
-This type is fast growing and often fatal.
+This type is fast growing, particularly aggressive, and often fatal.
 Cancer cells block the lymphatic vessels in the skin of the breast, causing the breast to appear inflamed: swollen, red, and warm.
 Usually, inflammatory breast cancer spreads to the lymph nodes in the armpit.
 The lymph nodes can be felt as hard lumps.
 However, often no lump may be felt in the breast itself because this cancer is dispersed throughout the breast.
 Inflammatory breast cancer accounts for about 1% of breast cancers.